-On May 4, 2017 the Company shuffled its C-Suite with the appointment of A.Tyler Robson, formerly Chief Operating Officer and a Company director, as its new Chief Executive Officer ("CEO") effective immediately.
-Rob van Santen, formerly CEO of Valens GroWorks Corp., remains engaged as Chief Financial Officer ("CFO") of the Company, and Annie Storey, the former CFO, continuing her engagement as Controller.
+On May 4, 2017 the Company shuffled its C-Suite with the appointment of Tyler Robson, formerly Chief Operating Officer and a Company director, as its new Chief Executive Officer ("CEO").
+Rob van Santen, formerly CEO and Chairman of the Company remains engaged as Chief Financial Officer ("CFO") of the Company, with Annie Storey, the former CFO, continuing her engagement as Controller.